Barquisimeto: History

 Barquisimeto was founded in 1552 by Juan de Villegas, as a headquarters and to have better control of the territory believed to be rich in gold.
 Its original name was Nueva Segovia de Barquisimeto and then it was shortened to just Barquisimeto.

 This city changed locations four times between 1552 and 1563.
 The original settlement was near the Buría River, but moved in 1556 due to frequent floods suffered by inhabitants.
 The second location was in the valley of the Turbio River, where the city stayed until Lope de Aguirre burned it down in 1561.
 The city was rebuilt 102 km, but in 1562 they inhabitants asked for permission to move to another site due to strong winds blowing in the place.
-Finally, Barquisimeto was located on the north plateau of the Turbio River in 1563.
+Finally, Barquisimeto was moved to the north plateau of the Turbio River in 1563.

 During the country's independence, Barquisimeto joined the liberation movement and its deputy José Ángel Álamo signed the Independence Act on July 5, 1811.

 In 1929, the city went through a modernization program carried out by General Juan Vicente Gomez.
 He fixed the streets and avenues and buildings were built, like the Jacinto Lara Headquarters, the Government Palace and the Ayacucho Park.